remigerme/remigerme.xyz/README.md

 ## Blog

-The blog is written with Obsidian, synced on the Nextcloud instance using [Remotely Save](https://github.com/remotely-save/remotely-save), and generated and served by [Quartz](https://github.com/jackyzha0/quartz).
+The blog is written with Obsidian, and generated and served by [Quartz](https://github.com/jackyzha0/quartz).
+See the [dedicated repo](https://github.com/remigerme/my-quartz).

 > [!NOTE]
 > The blog used to be written on, and served by, Notion.
 Even if Notion honestly feels great, I prefer having cleaner / human-readable URL slugs.